MarcoMeter/neroRL/docs/enjoy.md

 ## --generate_website
 As an alternative to rendering a video, a website can be generated that visualizes further information such as the value and the entropy.
 Note that only one episode will be played.
 The website's template can be found at `result/template/result_website.html`.

+## --visualize-estimated-gt
+This is only available to few Memory Gym environments.
+If visualizable ground truth information is available, it is rendered onto the website's video.

+## --decoder-video
+If a observation reconstruction decoder head is available, its video can also be rendered for the purpose of the website.

+## --agent-video
+The website usually uses the render function as source.
+For the website, another video can be rendered that shows the agent's observations.

 ## Example